Protect Your Account!

 With respect to Digital Banking and electronic fund transfers, the Federal government has put in place rights and responsibilities for both you and the credit union.

 As many people know, Web pages with "https" addresses indicate online security.
 You can also verify a secure page by looking for the gold lock located in your Browser window.

 You can always log in safely from the homepage on this website.

-Online Banking’s added layers of security will be a watermark and challenge questions.
-These security measures are put into place to ensure you are accessing the legitimate Shell FCU site; as well as confirming your identity when logging in from an uncommon PC or conducting transactions out of your normal routine.
-The watermark will be an image you choose during setup.
-Each time you log into Online Banking, you will see this image, or watermark, and if you do not, please log out and contact us immediately.
-This will ensure you are accessing the authentic Shell FCU site.
+These security measures are put into place to ensure you are accessing the legitimate Shell FCU service; as well as confirming your identity when logging in from an uncommon PC or conducting transactions out of your normal routine.

 How to Keep Yourself Safe in Cyberspace